tymyrddin/purple/source/docs/lantern/dilemma/metrics/districts.md

 | Major disaster     | Temporary increase (media attention, sympathy) - the "victim multiplier" |
 | Decades of neglect | Slow decay (if ignored long enough, a district's influence atrophies)    |

-Special case - Cockbill Street:
+Special case: Cockbill Street:

 Cockbill Street has baseline negligible influence, but a standing "Vimes proxy" of 1.5x whenever Samuel Vimes is personally aware of an issue.
 If Vimes visits, the street briefly has Nap Hill-level attention.
 This creates interesting dynamics: nobles resent it ("why do *they* get priority?"), and Vimes must choose which battles to fight.

-## Local Trust/Satisfaction
+## Local trust/satisfaction

 What it represents: District-level confidence in the city government.
 Can diverge significantly from global Public Trust.
 A district can be furious while the rest of the city is calm, or vice versa.